 Focus is shifting from external to internal threat control.
 Some companies are finding difficulty managing BYOD policy internally and are turning to 3rd party managed services for help.
 As employees are increasingly using their smartphones for work purposes, some companies’ cybersecurity policies allow it because BYOD usage correlates with improved worker productivity.
 Unfortunately, increased BYOD usage also increases the opportunity for a hacker to invade the network.
 BYOD policy needs to promote the responsible use of personal devices, ensuring the installation of software updates and patches when available.
 Companies can also reduce exposure to smartphone-based cyber-attacks by providing smartphones to employees as part of the employees’ compensation packages.
 This allows the company to approve applications installed on smartphones connected to the network.
 Similarly, network security service administrators can keep track of security features and versions on the company provided smartphones.
 Essentially, this is a shift away from true BYOD.

 If you decide to keep true BYOD active in your company, you need to consider relevant security measures.
 A few network security concerns, specific to BYOD cybersecurity policy:

 - Will the company provide hardware troubleshooting support?
-Very often, companies elect to forego provision of BYOD device support.
+Very often, companies elect to forego the provision of BYOD device support.
 If the employee has a technical problem with their own device, they will have to resolve the problem using their own resources.

 - Will the employee store company-owned data on the BYOD device?
 You may decide to allow this practice in order to promote efficiency and productivity.
 If so, you need to consider how to implement rules to ensure employees do not expose company data to theft.
 Also, the BYOD policy should address the company’s right to access the employees BYOD device for purposes of retrieving company data.